bluesky66-dev/kibana/packages/kbn-optimizer/README.md

 # @kbn/optimizer

-`@kbn/optimizer` is a package for building HyperSec Kibana platform UI plugins (and hopefully more soon).
+`@kbn/optimizer` is a package for building Kibana platform UI plugins (and hopefully more soon).

-HyperSec Kibana Platform plugins with `"ui": true` in their `kibana.json` file will have their `public/index.ts` file (and all of its dependencies) bundled into the `target/public` directory of the plugin.
+Kibana Platform plugins with `"ui": true` in their `kibana.json` file will have their `public/index.ts` file (and all of its dependencies) bundled into the `target/public` directory of the plugin.
 The build output does not need to be updated when other plugins are updated and is included in the distributable without requiring that we ship `@kbn/optimizer` 🎉.

 ## Webpack config